Video Ads for Publishers – A Beginner’s Guide

 Today, a majority of video ads are sold by programmatic means and a lesser volume of video ads are directly sold.
 Let’s have a quick overview of both:

-Direct-sold video ads: As the name suggests, these ads are sold to the direct advertisers on the basis of inventory volume, CPM rates, and duration of ad campaigns.
+Direct-sold video ads: As the name suggests, these ads are sold to direct advertisers on the basis of inventory volume, CPM rates, and duration of ad campaigns.
 Direct-sold video ads require human efforts in terms of satisfying the advertiser’s needs and the process of advertising is completely manual.

 Programmatic video ads: Programmatic video ads are sold with the help of automated technologies to direct advertisers and third-party advertisers.
 In contrast to traditional direct-sold ads, programmatic video ads require less manual work and offer several benefits such as advanced targeting options, and so on.
 Here’s a guide on programmatic video that you will find useful.